 when one learned to utilize quantum mechanical properties of light and material.
 This led, among other things,

-laser and transistor – inventions that underpin information technology that largely shape today's society.
+to the laser and transistor – inventions that underpin information technology that largely shape today's society.

 Now scientists have also learned to control individual quantum systems as individual atoms, electrons and photons, which opens up new opportunities.
 In sight, there are extremely fast quantum computers, interception-proof communication and hyper-sensitive measurement methods.